 - 6.6 Please note that the areas identified in this report are areas with potential suitability as a result of approach set out within this report.
-An area's identification does not suggest wind energy development will be built in this location, nor does it pre-determine the decision of a planning application in this location.
-In order to meet the requirements of national planning policy, before being permitted, a proposal would also need to demonstrate that the planning impacts identified by the affected local community have been fully addressed and the proposal has their backing. - 6.7 It is recognised that there are existing wind energy developments that are in operation in South Tyneside which would not be located within an area identified as potentially suitable for wind energy development.
+An area's identification does not suggest wind energy development will be built in this location, nor does it pre-determine the decision of a planning application in this location. - 6.7 It is recognised that there are existing wind energy developments that are in operation in South Tyneside which would not be located within an area identified as potentially suitable for wind energy development.
 National planning policy does, however, take a different approach to the repowering of existing wind turbines.
-The NPPF sets out that proposals for the repowering of existing wind turbines do not need to be located in an area identified as suitable for wind energy development in the development plan.
+The NPPF sets out that proposals for the repowering of existing wind turbines.
+The NPPF sets out that proposals for the repowering of existing wind turbines.
+The NPPF sets out that proposals for the repowering of existing wind turbines.
+The NPPF sets out that proposals for the repowering of existing wind turbines.
 The acceptability of such proposals would be considered against the policy criteria, which would include a range of issues, including those matters that this study has indicated would be best considered as part of a more detailed site appraisal.